A.F.C. Totton: History

 The 2011–12 season saw the club beat Bradford Park Avenue 8–1 to reach the FA Cup second round for the first time in their history.
 A record attendance of 2,315 was achieved beating their previous record of 1,746 when Totton played Southampton in 2009.
 Totton's dream of reaching the third round of the FA Cup was ended as they lost 6–1 against Bristol Rovers in the FA Cup 2nd Round at the Testwood Stadium.
 The club also finished third in the league, and so entered the play-offs to gain promotion to the Football Conference beating Chesham United 3–2 in the semi-final, but lost 4–2 to Oxford City in the final The club finished the season in the Hampshire Senior Cup final at St Mary's Stadium, but could not make it three wins in a row as they lost to Eastleigh 2–0.

-After finishing mid-table in 2012–13, the club were relegated to Division One South & West at the end of the 2013–14 season.
+After finishing mid-table in 2012–13 Totton were relegated to Division One South & West at the end of the 2013–14 season.
 In 2021–22 the club won the Southampton Senior Cup, defeating Folland Sports 3–0 in the final.
+The following season they won the Division One South title, earning promotion to the Premier South Division.
+The club also beat their Division One Central counterparts Berkhamsted 2–1 in the Southern League Division One Champion of Champions match, as well as retaining the Southampton Senior Cup with a 3–0 victory over Sholing in the final.

+In 2023–24 Totton were runners-up in the Premier Division South.
+In the subsequent play-offs they defeated Bracknell Town 2–1 in the play-off semi-finals, before being beaten on penalties by Salisbury in the final.
+They were runners-up in the Premier Division South the following season, before going on to beat Dorchester Town 4–3 after extra time in the semi-finals and then Gloucester City 1–0 in the final to earn promotion to the National League South.